vtian72/portfolio/README.md

 # Welcome!

 Hey there!
 I'm Vincent, a Data Scientist based in San Jose, CA, but originally from Perth, Australia 🇦🇺.
-I completed my Master's at MIT, studied Mathematics and Statistics at the University of Melbourne and did a semester exchange at UCL in London.

 I'm currently...

 - Working within Product at TikTok -> building meaningful social relationships between users

+I completed my Master's at MIT 🦫, studied Mathematics and Statistics at the University of Melbourne and did a semester exchange at UCL in London 💂.

 ## Experience